Resource Saving via Ensemble Techniques for Quantum Neural Networks: Background and Notation

 The selection of the ansatz is thus a crucial aspect in defining the quantum neural network, and it is required to adhere to certain classifier-friendly principles.
-Expressibility is one such, being the property governing the extent of the search space that can be explored by the optimization method.
-Although there are various ways to formalize expressibility, one of the most widely used definitions is based on the generation of state ensembles $\{ \rho_\theta = U(\theta)\rho_0 \mid \theta \in \Theta \}$ that are similar to Haar-random (i.e. uniform) distributions of states.
-Expressible unitaries are those for which the operator norm of a certain expression involving the Haar measure and the state ensemble is small.
+Expressibility is one such, being the model's ability to approximate any quantum state in the Hilbert space.
+Although there are various ways to formalize expressibility, one of the most widely used definitions is based on the generation of the ensemble of states $\{ \rho_\theta = U(\theta)\rho_0 U^\dagger(\theta) \mid \theta \in \Theta \}$ and the standard ensemble of random states induced by the Haar measure over the corresponding unitary group.
+Expressible unitaries are those that make small the deviation between the former and the latter ensembles.
 However, expressible circuits are susceptible to the barren plateau problem, where the variance of the gradient decreases exponentially with the number of qubits, making parameter training infeasible.
 The varieties of ansatz and their expressibilities are presented in \cite{sim2019expressibility}.
 Expressibility is tightly connected to the concept of controllability in quantum optimal control, and authors in \cite{larocca2022diagnosing} show that the asymptotic limit of the number of layers $\ell \to \infty$ in the expressible circuits are the controllable ones, i.e. those whose ansatz is underlied by a Lie algebra matching the space of skew-Hermitian matrices $\mathfrak{u}(2^n)$.